-I can’t believe it is the end of week 2 already – time certainly does fly when you are having fun and we have lots more fun planned for this half-term!
+Welcome back – I can’t believe it is the Summer Term already – time certainly does fly when you are having fun and we have lots more fun planned for this half-term!

-Our Curriculum vehicle is called ‘This is Me!’
+Our Curriculum vehicle is called ‘Jubilee Jamboree!’ leading up to our Jubilee Celebrations.
 Here is a summary of what we will be learning in Class One over the next few weeks.

 Understanding the World